boycce/groph/README.md

 Groph
 ====
 Create sexy looking line graphs, built with the help of Pixi using the canvas element.
 Currently groph's API only supports line charts and a single style, but no doubt this will soon change.
-Made for [Sweet Invoice](http://sweetinvoice.com).

 ### Road Map ###